makoConstruct/P1/rules.md

 For 4 and upwards, 2 desires, 2 on the larger and 1 on the smaller.

 The lead player moves first.
 Each of their pieces can move and activate just one of their abilities, in any order.
+Turns should be limited to [todo] 1 minute (negotiation tends to want to fill as much time as it can, so we can't let it).

+After the 12th round, everyone makes a note of their scores.
+If the average of your past 5 games were above [todo] 16, you have transcended, you are a being of peace, and you may begin to play level 2 games with other transcended players.

 ### Level 2

-We haven't played enough to know what level 2 should be like yet.
+We haven't played enough to know what level 2 should be like yet, but I have some ideas for means and ends that are a bit too complicated for level 1.